openvinotoolkit/model_server/docs/python_support/python_support.md

 ### execute

-`execute` is called in `Process` method of `PythonExecutorCalculator` which in turn is called by Mediapipe framework.
-How Mediapipe calls `Process` for the node depends on the configuration and the two configurations supported by `PythonExecutorCalculator` are:
+`execute` is called in `Process` method of `PythonExecutorCalculator` which in turn is called by MediaPipe framework.
+How MediaPipe calls `Process` for the node depends on the configuration and the two configurations supported by `PythonExecutorCalculator` are:

 #### Regular